mlavik1/UnityVolumeRendering/README.md

 - Use _VolumeObjectFactory_ to create an object from the dataset:<br> `VolumeRenderedObject obj = VolumeObjectFactory.CreateObject(dataset);`

-See the [importer documentation](Documentation/Scripting/Importing.md) for more detailed information.
+See the [importer documentation](Documentation~/Scripting/Importing.md) for more detailed information.

+# Development Setup

+To contribute or develop the package:

+1. Clone the repository
+2. Open `DevProject~/` as a Unity project
+3. Unity will automatically resolve the package from the repo root via the local file reference in `DevProject~/Packages/manifest.json`
+4. Edit scripts, shaders, etc. directly in the package folders - changes are immediately reflected
+5. To test samples, import them via the Package Manager window

 # FAQ (Frequently Asked Questions)
 - [How to preserve real world scale of my datasets?](#how-to-preserve-real-world-scale-of-my-datasets)